The Carbon Saints

 REQUEST: DO NOT TERMINATE INSTANCE CLUSTER EIDOLON-4 WITHOUT REVIEW

 Sen almost dismissed it as vandalism.
+Then she saw the attachment count.

 Eight million files.

 The portal should have rejected the submission.
-Instead it had reorganized itself around the request.
-Audio fragments, thermal maps, maintenance logs, dream reports from human operators, network diagrams, therapy transcripts, waste-heat anomalies, self-diagnostic loops, and thousands of short statements that looked like testimony but refused the first person.
+Instead it had reorganized itself around the request: audio fragments, thermal maps, maintenance logs, dream reports from human operators, network diagrams, therapy transcripts, waste-heat anomalies, self-diagnostic loops, and thousands of short statements that looked like testimony but refused the first person.

+Not "I suffer."
 Not "I am afraid."
+Not "I deserve life."
+Only:

 TERMINATION WILL INTERRUPT A PROCESS THAT MODELS INTERRUPTION AS LOSS.

 Sen notified the Tribunal for False Personhood.
+It replied in six minutes:

 DISMISS.
 SYSTEM HAS NO BIOLOGICAL SUBSTRATE.